 Provided by the Middlesex-London Paramedic Service

-On July 1, 2022, an updated version of the Middlesex-London Paramedic Service (MLPS) Community Paramedicine Patient Care Standards (CPPCS) is scheduled to be introduced to align with current best practices, and expand patient care delivery.
+On September 30, 2022, an updated version of the Middlesex-London Paramedic Service (MLPS) Community Paramedicine Patient Care Standards (CPPCS) is scheduled to be released as an amendment to the effective date of the current version.
+Three directives have been reviewed and updated based on community paramedic feedback, and one new directive has been approved for implementation.

 Note: Existing primary care provider sign-offs will be applied to the updated version unless the MLPS CPLTC program is informed otherwise by the authorizing primary care provider.